NASA’s Roman Observatory Passes Final Major Prelaunch Tests

 NASA

-Live coverage of Cygnus XL installation will begin at 8:25 a.m. on NASA+, Amazon Prime, and more.
-Learn how to watch NASA content through a variety of platforms, including social media.
+Watch live coverage on NASA+, Amazon Prime, and the agency’s YouTube channel.
+Learn how to watch NASA content through a variety of online platforms, including social media.

 Powered by WPeMatico